-ora\ldap\create\cred\hdl, ora\ldap\set\cred\props, ora\ldap\get\cred\props, and ora\ldap\free\cred\hdl certain type based on the type of mechanism used for SASL authentication.
-The ora\ ldap\set\cred\props() function can be used to add relevant credentials to the handle needed for SASL authentication.
-The ora\ldap\get\cred\props() function can be used for retrieving the properties stored in the credential handle, and the ora\ldap\free\cred\hdl() function should be used to destroy the handle after its use.
+Use these functions to create and manage SASL credential handles.
+The ora ldap create cred hdl function should be used to create a SASL credential handle of certain type based on the type of mechanism used for SASL authentication.
+The ora ldap set cred props() function can be used to add relevant credentials to the handle needed for SASL authentication.
+The ora_ldap_get_cred_props() function can be used for retrieving the properties stored in the credential handle, and the ora_ldap_free_cred_hdl() function should be used to destroy the handle after its use.